Annual tuition fees

 Exemption from the fee

 The fee is not charged from students who are equated with EU area citizens.
-The exemption also applies to those who have an EU blue card stated in the Aliens Act, continuous or permanent residence permit or a long-term resident’s EC residence permit.
+The exemption also applies to those who have one of the residence permits stated in the Aliens Act: a residence card for a family member of an EU citizen, an EU blue card, continuous or permanent residence permit, or a long-term residents EC residence permit.

 Migri – Studying in Finland (Finnish Immigration Service)

-EU countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, the United Kingdom of Great Britain and Northern Ireland and Gibraltar.
+EU countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.

 EEA countries: Iceland, Liechtenstein and Norway.